 Camp Fire was founded as Camp Fire Girls in 1910 by Luther Halsey Gulick, M.D., and his wife, Charlotte.
 It is the first non-sectarian organization created for girls in the United States.
 The watchword, Wohelo, and parts of this ceremony were developed by Mrs. Gulick in the summer of 1910.
 The watchword is made up of the first two letters of Work, Health, and Love.

-Five years later, in 1915, Camp Fire North Texas started their 1st group of Camp Fire girls and this year, we are officially 101 years old, having celebrated our birthday in March.
+Five years later, in 1915, Camp Fire North Texas started their 1st group of Camp Fire girls and this year, we will be officially 106 years old, when we celebrate our birthday in March.

 The Native American culture has long been a source of inspiration for Camp Fire and stimulates creative expression, respect for nature, and sensitivity to the world around us.